Healthwatch Cumbria gathers the views of people about their needs and experiences of Health and Care services in a number of ways:

 - We have a strong visual presence in the community and to make it easy for people to contact us when they have experiences to report.

-- We attend public and community events and events staged by other organisations
+- We attend public and community events staged by other organisations

-- We go out into communities, working with established groups and charities, to hold meetings and events, gather evidence and ask for opinions on specific issues.
+- We go out into communities, working with established groups to hold meetings and events, gather evidence and ask for opinions on specific issues.

 - We talk to individual members of the public through an extensive programme of outreach events in local supermarkets and markets.